-The Whitney Museum of American Art, re-opened this month in a new building, now holds its own in the U. S. art scene: the famous paintings at the Whitney Museum have never looked so spectacular due to its breath-taking, Renzo Piano building.
-Of his 24 art museums - 13 of which are in the United States - none surpasses the Whitney.
+The Whitney Museum of American Art, re-opened in May 2015 in a new building, now holds its own in the U. S. art scene: the famous paintings at the Whitney Museum have never looked so spectacular due to its breath-taking, Renzo Piano building.
+Of his 24 art museums – 13 of which are in the United States – none surpasses the Whitney.

 With six floors of light-filled, expansive galleries in its 200,000 square feet, the museum can now exhibit more of its impressive collection of 22,000 items, including 17,000 works on paper.
 The building alone merits a long visit.
 As ArtNews notes,

 The view across the gallery floor at the Whitney, above the spacious entrance lobby, evokes infinity: visitors can see from one end to the other, and glimpse the city beyond.
 Rather than distracting from the art – in this case, the Whitney’s top-notch and until-now underserved permanent collection – this openness brings a greater clarity to the experience of it by drawing the visitor more slowly through the space.

 Here are ten must-see, famous paintings at the Whitney Museum:

 One of the best known Edward Hopper paintings, Early Sunday Morning (above, center) formed part of the museum’s founding collection.
 Although the artist described this scene as “almost a literal translation of Seventh Avenue”, he took great liberties with his rendition:

 - the doorways are compressed;

 - the long, early morning shadows are impossible on 7th Avenue, a street running north – south.